Next Start

 How CNC Operators Differ From CNC Machinists

-Many machinists start out as operators and work their way up into this role.
-The CNC industry is very complex—and it’s important for machinists to have a grasp on basic machine operation before taking on more responsibility.
+Many machinists start out as operators and work their way up into this role through experience and hard work.
+The CNC industry is very complex—and it’s important for machinists to have a grasp of basic CNC operation before taking on more responsibility.

 Successful machinists have the following skills:

-UTI’s CNC Machining Technology program starts every six weeks, giving you the opportunity to get going and train for your career sooner.
-Plus, with UTI’s scholarships and grants and FAFSA resources, earning an education might be more accessible than you think.10
+Our CNC Machining Technology program starts every six weeks, giving students the opportunity to get going and start training for a CNC machine operator career path sooner.
+Plus, with the scholarships and grants and FAFSA resources available for qualifying students, earning an education might be more accessible than you think!10

-To learn more, visit our CNC program page and request information to get in touch with one of our Admissions Representatives today.
+To learn more, visit our CNC program page and request information or call the number 1-800-834-7308 to get in touch with one of our Admissions Representatives today.

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.